soniabrami/toddmotto.github.io/_posts/2013-05-28-iide-immediate-invoked-data-expressions-data-init-and-using-html5-to-call-your-javascript-jquery.md

 <div class="slides" data-init="slides"></div>
 {% endhighlight %}

 If an element exists with a data-&#42; attribute with the value of _slides_, it runs the function.
 You may think this is weird, but it's really very sensible.
-I spend my days writing Object-Orientated front-end web software and this really makes a difference to productivity and resuable components.
+I spend my days writing Object-Orientated front-end web software and this really makes a difference to productivity and reusable components.

 This is great for a few reasons, we bake in the function calls to the scripts/plugins themselves so they only run when the elements required are there, which means the data-&#42; calls are not bound to our HTML.
 Before, calling your plugin/script on a particular element was bound/restricting that plugin numerous times to one use, unless you called it multiple times (unproductive).
 Sometimes you'll get Console errors saying things like _Cannot set property X of null_ - which means the element probably doesn't exist on the page.
 The beauty of this is that it will only fire when it exists (run the element check inside the plugin/script).